 Maintaining a gravel path doesn't take much effort.
 It's important to start a gravel path the right way to keep maintenance to a minimum.
 If everything is set properly, raking your gravel once in a while will be all you have to worry about.

 The first thing you want to do, particularly if you are just starting to install a gravel path, is to make sure to start it out right.
 Be sure to dig out two trenches on either side of your path and dig out the grass and weeds of the actual path.

-The actual path you should have outdoor plastic directly on the dirt.
+For the actual path, you should have outdoor plastic directly on the dirt.
 Then, put in a thick layer of sand before you add your gravel.
-This will assure that you will not have to spend a whole lot of time weeding after installation.
+This will ensure that you will not have to spend a whole lot of time weeding after installation.